-As your company expands and you add new employees, you may find yourself offering paid time off as a benefit to the people who work for you.
+As your company expands, you may offer paid time off as a benefit.
 Setting up a PTO plan isn’t hard, but it does include many moving pieces that you need to consider.
-Let’s explore how to set up a paid time off policy so you can offer a comprehensive benefits package for your business.
+Let’s explore how to set up a paid time off policy for your organization.

 Jump To A Section